-Tapping home equity can be a smart way to borrow cash to pay for home improvement projects or pay off high-interest debt.
-If you have substantial equity in your home because you’ve either paid down your mortgage or the home’s value has spiked, you might be able to snag a sizable loan.
+Tapping home equity can be a smart way to borrow cash to pay for home improvements, pay off high-interest debt or fund other large expenses.
+If you have a significant amount of equity in your home, either because you’ve paid down your mortgage or because the market value of your home has increased substantially above the balance you owe on the property, you may be able to obtain a sizable loan.

 - Have at least 15 to 20 percent equity in your home.

-- Have a debt-to-income ratio between 43 to 50 percent.
+- Have a debt-to-income ratio of 43 percent or lower.

-1. Have at least 15-20 percent equity in your home
+Have at least 15 to 20 percent equity in your home

-Equity is the difference between how much you owe and how much your home is worth.
-Lenders use this number to calculate your loan-to-value ratio, or LTV, a factor used to determine whether you qualify for a loan.
-To get your LTV, divide your current loan balance by the current appraised value.
+Equity is the difference between how much you owe on your mortgage and the home’s market value.
+Lenders use this number to calculate what’s known as the loan-to-value ratio, or LTV, a factor that helps determine whether you qualify for a home equity loan.

 For HELOCs, you need to figure out your combined loan-to-value ratio, or CLTV.
 This is determined by adding how much money you want to borrow, either as a lump sum or a line of credit, and how much you owe.

 For example, if you want $30,000 and you owe $150,000, then you would add those numbers together and divide them by the appraised value.
 If the home is valued at $450,000, then the equation would look like this: ($150,000 + $30,000) / $450,000 = 0.4, or 40 percent.
 Your CLTV is 40 percent.